foxminchan/SaoVietPortal/README.md

 <p style="text-align: justify">
 The SaoViet Portal is a web and app-based platform designed for managers and administrators to efficiently manage student-related data and activities.
 The platform is intuitive, user-friendly, and accessible from anywhere, at any time.
 It features advanced security measures, customization options, and is designed to reduce paperwork, save time, and minimize errors.

 <b>⚠️Note:</b> This project is currently in development.
 The project is a university graduation project, and is not intended to be used in production or for commercial purposes.
 The project is not affiliated with Sao Viet.
+HUTECH University is not responsible for any damage caused by the use of this project.

 </p>